oxtoacart/pget/README.md

 pget -?

+In addition to being a utility, the core functionality is also available for use as a library via the [ParallelHttpGetInputStream](http://oxtoacart.github.io/pget/javadoc/org/oxcart/streams/ParallelHttpGetInputStream.html) class.

 ## Quick Start

 This quick start shows you how to get pget, download a file from two separate locations in parallel and pipe it into /tmp/downloaded_file.m4v.